holaphil/amazing-maple-e08ae/src/pages/blog/online-video-future-of-search.md

 date: '2012-04-11'
 thumb_image_alt: Onl
 image_alt: Library shelves
+excerpt: >-
-excerpt: "Video has a visibility problem, a con represents a problem for all parties involved – content producers, platforms and search engines alike.
-The symptoms are obvious.
-30 frames per second, moments in time all stuck with the same title h all trapped It's a diagnosis that will continue to significant adverse consequences for\_ producers, platforms, and search engines alike.
-How can we see what's inside?
-How do we go beyond the 'book cover'?"
+  Video has a visibility problem and the condition represents a challenge for all parties involved – content producers, platforms and search engines alike.
 seo:
   title: The function of design is letting design function
   description: >-